uwrobotics/MarsRoverFirmware/README.md

 - To clean compiled MBED SDK files, run `make clean-mbed`

 ## Using the ST-Link to Program Rover Boards (Rev 2 +)

-Rev 2 PCBs come with an ARM 10-pin SWD header and can be programmed via ST-Link.
+Rev 2 PCBs come with ARM 10-pin SWD headers and can be programmed via ST-Link.
 A 20-pin to 10-pin adapter is needed to hook the ST-Link 20-pin header to the rover board 10-pin header.

 ### ST-Link Software Installation